Management Guide for Consortia

 Limited exclusive rights to any intellectual property resulting from Core or Enhancement funding (as detailed in the Membership Agreement and/or Bylaws) may be requested by a member, but approval must be obtained from the IAB and the University.
 The IAB can vote to grant restrictive rights to IP to less than ALL Consortium Members ONCE they know about the IP they are forgoing – this can only happen at or near the end of a project.
 Except for those instances involving limited exclusive rights, Enhancement projects do not require additional approval of the IAB, though the Director generally will keep the IAB informed.

-Proposals for Core and Enhancement projects must be processed in accordance with routine University procedures for proposal submission (via PINS/RADAR) with request to be routed to the Centers and Institutes Specialist.
+Proposals for Core and Enhancement projects must be processed in accordance with routine University procedures for proposal submission (via PINS/RED) with request to be routed to the Centers and Institutes Specialist.

 The Consortium may apply for and conduct sponsored projects funded by a member that is outside of Core or Enhancement projects funded by pooled membership dues and approved by the IAB.
 Such agreements are executed using a separate Sponsored Project Agreement (SPA), the terms of which are negotiated by the Office of Sponsored Programs and Regulatory Compliance Services (SPARCS) as with any other sponsored project funded by an external Sponsor.
 The IAB should be apprised of the existence of such agreements on a periodic basis but the results of Non-Core projects need not be shared with other members.